Tuning and Basic Warmup

 ON-STAGE TUNING: AS DISCREETLY AS POSSIBLE

 It is so uninspiring, when watching a concert, to have to hear people tuning up loudly on stage.
 Imagine the effect if an actor/presenter walked out on stage, then cleared their throat ten times and checked their hair, buttons and shoelaces before starting the performance.
-Well, this is similar to what we musicians do a lot of the time and it is a real atmosphere-killer.
+Well, that would be the equivalent to what we musicians do a lot of the time, and it is a real atmosphere-killer.

 The performance begins from the moment the musicians walk out onto the stage.
 For orchestras, this onstage tuning is inevitable, but for smaller groups, the less noisy tuning we do onstage the better.
 We can tune up backstage, which is made especially easy nowadays with smartphone tuning apps.
 And we can do an awful lot of fine-tuning onstage just with soft lefthand plucking of the open strings.